greguz/fastify-no-additional-properties/README.md

   response: false
 })

-// From here, all registered routes will have additionalProperties: false by default.
+// From now on, all registered routes will have additionalProperties: false by default.

 fastify.listen({ port: 3000 }, (err, address) => {
   if (err) {